coreinfrastructure/best-practices-badge/doc/security.md

 what to do immediately, and what to do over time.

-If there is an ongoing security issue, we have a few immediate options (other just leaving the system running).
+If there is an ongoing security issue, we have a few immediate options (other than just leaving the system running).
 We can shut down the system,
 disable internet access to it, or enable the application's BADGEAPP_DENY_LOGIN mode.